-- Debit Card
+- Debit card

-- Direct Debit
+- Direct debit

 - Standing order

-- Internet or Telephone Banking
+- Telephone banking

 Paying by Card

-If you are using a debit or credit card to pay for items you will need to remember and use a four digit ‘PIN number’.
+If you are using a debit or credit card (see below) to pay for items you will need to remember and use a four digit PIN number.
 You insert your card into an electronic keypad, check the amount you are paying and then input your PIN to pay.